officialrajdeepsingh/awesome-nextjs/README.md

 ## React UI Library

+- [Tail Spark](https://tailspark.co): Tail Spark is lightning, fast, beautifully designed and ready for production.
+Tail Spark comes with 300+ Tailwind CSS Components, All the components come with copy and paste code.
 - [Radix UI](https://www.radix-ui.com/): An open source component library optimized for fast development, easy maintenance, and accessibility.
 - [Shadcn UI](https://ui.shadcn.com/): Beautifully designed components that you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source.
 - [MUI](https://mui.com/): Material UI provides a simple, customizable, accessible library of React components.